-Figures 21a-c show the tolerance metrics for samples that were professionally identified.
-Due to the large number of samples, the data have been split into three graphs, organized by position in the watershed.
-In general, the biological condition of area streams is fairly high when looking at just these metrics.
+Figures 23a-d show the tolerance metrics.
+Due to the large number of samples, the data have been split into four graphs, organized by position in the watershed.
+In general, the biological condition of area streams is fairly good when looking at just these metrics.
 Percent Tolerant is generally low, and Percent Intolerant is generally high.
-A few streams stand out: West Martis and East Martis exhibited high percent tolerant during at least one sampling.
-On the other hand, the overall community tolerance value during these same sampling events was not much higher than most other monitored streams.
+A few streams stand out: West Martis, Trout at Bennett, Prosser Creek, Truckee at Horseshoe, and Davies Creek.
+West Martis and Trout at Bennett drain fairly developed areas.
+Davies Creek is a seasonal stream, so it may not be directly comparable to our other sites that are perennial.
+Prosser Creek is located below a dam, see the section of this report on TROA for further discussion of water quality at this site.

-Several stream such as Independence Creek, Sagehen Creek, Cold Creek, and Pole Creek all have low community tolerance values and high percent Intolerant - indicative of good water quality.
+Several streams such as Independence Creek, Sagehen Creek - at the upper sampling location, Prosser at 89, Deep creek, Deer Creek, Cold Creek, and Pole Creek all have low community tolerance values and high percent Intolerant - indicative of good water quality.